-A New York transplant, she lives in Oklahoma, teaches English and rhetoric at a local university, runs and edits at Transmundane Press, LLC, and navigates the crazy that comes with her husband, fourteen-year-old step son, eight cats, six lizards, six mice, three toads, two snakes, and a water turtle, in the master bath, all confined under one roof.
+A New York transplant, she lives in Oklahoma, teaches English and rhetoric at a local university, runs and edits at Transmundane Press, LLC, and navigates the crazy that comes with her husband, fifteen-year-old step son, seven cats, six lizards, six mice, three toads, two snakes, and a water turtle, in the master bath, all confined under one roof.

 Amazon Author Page

 Hoodwinked: Tricking Students into Having Fun with Fairy Tales

 A Featured Interview from ON FIRE

 The Cycle of the Phoenix